 The state plans to use a product called CheckMate that uses pheromones to disrupt the mating cycle of the moths, with treatments planned at 30- to 90-day intervals.
 Kawamura said the moth feeds on 250 food crops and hundreds of other plants.

 He confirmed that after spraying in Santa Cruz County last fall there were more than 640 health complaints.
-Three state health agencies are investigating them to verify they are related to the spraying and will draft a report in about a month.

 Complaints have included asthma attacks, shortness of breath, skin rashes, stomach pains and other respiratory problems.